24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 side of Convent of San Gabriel in Cholula Mexico

-Before leaving Cholula, try to stop downtown near the main Plaza to see the Convento de San Gabriel Arcangel and Capilla Real de Naturales.
+Before leaving Cholula, head downtown near the main Plaza to see the Convento de San Gabriel Arcangel and Capilla Real de Naturales.

 Getting to Cholula:

 I got to Cholula via the Puebla-Cholula Tourist Train.
-This comfortable and modern train would take passengers for FREE directly to a station across from the pyramid.
+This comfortable and modern train took passengers for FREE directly to a station across from the pyramid.

 Let me just emphasize that word again: FREE.